-- integrity of ecological processes, including habitats of rare and threatened species; - conservation of resources; - biological diversity, including habitats of rare and threatened species; - integrity of landscapes and places including wilderness and similar natural places; and - aguatic and terrestrial ecosystems.
+- biological diversity, including habitats of rare and threatened species; - integrity of landscapes and places including wilderness and similar natural places; and - aquatic and terrestrial ecosystems.

 The flora and fauna communities which are rare or threatened, environmentally sensitive localities including the waterways, riparian zone, and habitat corridors will be described.
 The description will include a plant species list, a vegetation map at an appropriate scale and an assessment of the significance of native vegetation, from a local and regional and State perspective.
 The description will indicate any areas of State or regional significance.